-It can mean unpleasant, or refer to something that does not work well.
-When two people are in disagreement we may have a dysfunctional relationship, to cover our incompatibilities or developmental deficits.
+“Bad” can mean unpleasant, or refer to something that does not work well.
+When two people are in disagreement, the word can represent a dysfunctional relationship.
+Sometimes it is a word used to cover our social incompatibilities, developmental deficits, and ignorance.
 It can mean inconvenient.
 It can easily be used as code word for something else.

-I suspect that bad may have been less social for our early ancestors.
-For them, bad may have been an unwelcome dinosaur coming for lunch, a storm or not enough basic necessities.
+I suspect that the word “bad” may have been less social for our early ancestors.
+For them, bad may have been an unwelcome dinosaur coming for lunch, a storm, or not enough basic necessities.
 Of course, bad could also have been any number of diseases that were not understood and had no cure.
 Bad could have been a visit from headhunters or other marauders, or the plague.
-Bad was often linked to challenges of our species living in a difficult physical environment.
+Bad was often linked to the challenges of our species living in a difficult physical environment.

 As we seem to have conquered our environment, and that may be a matter up for debate, “bad” has become more ambiguous and that may be why people have so much difficulty with it and why it is so hard for people to feel good.